 This cookie recipe has been on my mind since last summer when I discovered that King Arthur makes a Malted Milk Powder.
 If you don’t know what malted milk powder is, it is made from a mixture of malted barley, wheat flour, and evaporated whole milk.
 Because of this being derived from dairy and wheat, I stopped using it when I went completely organic.
 However, I have been checking the internet for years waiting for someone to make an organic version.
 That’s when I stumbled upon King Arthur’s.
 While it isn’t organic, I do trust the brand and use their cake flour as it’s the best on the market since there is not an organic version yet.
 So I thought I’d give the Malted Milk Powder it a try as well.

-I first used it in my Chocolate Malt Milkshake recipe post last summer.
-If you read that one, then you know I grew up enjoying malted milkshakes with my dad all the time.
-Since finding a better alternative for malt powder, we even added malts to the menu at Dessert’D.
+I first used it to make chocolate malt milkshakes last summer.
+I grew up enjoying malted milkshakes with my dad all the time.
+Since finding a better alternative for malt powder, we even added malts to the menu at the bake shop.

 Because I love malted milkshakes so much, I thought why not try adding malt powder into one of my favorite cookies?
 So, like I said these Malted Chocolate Chip Cookies have been on my mind for months.
 And I finally made the time to bake today, and they did not disappoint.
 The malt flavor is very hard to describe if you don’t know what it is.
 It really just enhances the flavors in a sweet and creamy kind of way, and really what could be better than that?